'Vigilance' Imagines A Chillingly Familiar Future

 Your purchase helps support NPR programming.
 How?

 Robert Jackson Bennett has a wicked sense of humor.
 His 2013 novel American Elsewhere trained a satirical eye on small-town America even as it straddled the boundaries of science fiction and horror.
 Yet with his latest work, a novella called Vigilance, the Austin-based author and two-time winner of the Shirley Jackson Award tackles one of the most deadly serious — and sadly relevant — topics of all: mass shootings.
 As in American Elsewhere, there's both science fiction and horror in Vigilance.
 There's also that wicked Bennett sense of humor.
-He spares no disturbing punch line or twinge of cognitive dissonance in his examination of gun mania and the new normal of everyday massacres in America.
+He spares no disturbing absurdity or twinge of cognitive dissonance in his examination of gun mania and the new normal of everyday massacres in America.

 Make no mistake: For all its satire of government, entertainment, society, and violence, Vigilance is a sobering read.
 It takes place just a few years in our future, in a United States that's simultaneously unrecognizable and chillingly familiar.
 Texas is in flames.
 The governor of Iowa is an open white supremacist.
 Warfare has become almost entirely remote, done with robots and drones, so that the bloodlust and sense of martial duty fostered in people by American society — as well as the noble, heroic ideal of the valiant solder — has nowhere to be vented or expressed.
 And the younger, more liberal generation has almost entirely fled the United States for other nations with stricter gun control, leaving the older, more gun-favoring population behind.